Wilfried Dalmat

-Wilfried Dalmat (born 17 July 1982) is a footballer who plays as a midfielder.
-Born in mainland France, he plays for the Saint Martin national team.
+Wilfried Dalmat (born 17 July 1982) is a former footballer who played as a midfielder.
+Born in mainland France, he played for the Saint Martin national team.

 Club career

 Early career in France

 Dalmat started his career in the youth team of U.S. Chambray-lès-Tours.
 In 1996, he moved to FC Nantes, where he was promoted to the first team in 2000.
 He won the Ligue 1 title with Nantes in 2001, and the following season, he played as a substitute and scored, as Nantes won the 2001 Trophée des Champions.
 He made his first appearances in the UEFA Champions League on 11 September 2001, against PSV Eindhoven.

 In January 2002, he moved to Olympique Marseille, with whom he came in ninth overall place.
 In the summer, he returned to Nantes, before leaving for LB Châteauroux of the Ligue 2 in the winter transfer window.

 After a fifth place, he moved within the second-highest French tier to Grenoble, where he also remained the half season.